OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 10. Contacting You
 11. How can you access and amend your personal data?
 12. How long is your personal data kept by Skype?
+13. Microsoft Account
-13. Children
+14. Children
-14. Mobile Notifications
+15. Mobile Notifications
-15. Can this Privacy Policy be modified?
+16. Can this Privacy Policy be modified?
-16. How can you contact Skype?
+17. How can you contact Skype?

 **1\.
 WHAT INFORMATION DOES SKYPE COLLECT AND USE?**